 CLINICAL DATA - REAL-WORLD STUDIES

-Waqar et al (2024)9 conducted a single-center, retrospective study evaluating the outpatient administration of cilta-cel in patients with RRMM by establishing a dedicated outpatient cellular therapy service, ICE T, at MCC between May 2022 and May 2023.
+Waqar et al (2024)7 conducted a single-center, retrospective study evaluating the outpatient administration of CARVYKTI in patients with relapsed/refractory multiple myeloma (RRMM) through an established dedicated outpatient cellular therapy service, Immune Cell Therapy (ICE T), at the Moffitt Cancer Center (MCC).

 Study Design/Methods

-• The study was conducted at MCC between May 2022 and May 2023 with a focus on the first 30 days after CARVYKTI delivery in RRMM patients.9
+• The study was conducted at MCC between May 2022 and May 2023, with a focus on the first 30 days after CARVYKTI infusion in patients with RRMM.7

-• Initially, patients received lymphodepleting chemotherapy as outpatients and then CART infusion and monitoring as inpatients, followed by discharge to outpatient ICE T service.9
+• Initially, patients received lymphodepleting chemotherapy as outpatient; then received CAR-T infusion and underwent monitoring as inpatient and were later discharged to the outpatient ICE T service.7

-• Thereafter, the practice was modified to provide lymphodepleting chemotherapy, CAR-T infusion, and monitoring as outpatients.
-Patients were admitted as inpatients as per clinical needs.9
+• Thereafter, the practice was modified to provide lymphodepleting chemotherapy, CARVYKTI infusion, and monitoring in the outpatient setting.
+Patients were admitted as inpatient as per clinical needs.7

 Results

-• A total of 43 patients with RRMM were included in either the inpatient group (n=6, 14%), the outpatient group (n=27, 62.8%), or the scheduled outpatient to inpatient group (n=10, 23.3%).
-The baseline characteristics of patients is presented in the Table: Baseline Characteristics of Cilta-Cel treated Patients.9
+• A total of 43 patients with RRMM were included in this analysis.
+The inpatient group included 6 patients (14.0%), the scheduled outpatient to inpatient group included 10 patients (23.3%) and the outpatient group included 27 patients (62.8%).7 Baseline characteristics of these patients are presented in Table: Baseline Characteristics of CARVYKTI-Treated Patients.

 Inpatient